odhyp/sipd-ri/README.md

 5. Scrape BKU Pajak Table

-Additionally, SIPD-RI helper also provides useful office tasks such as:
+Additionally, SIPD-RI Helper also provides useful office tasks such as:

 1. Compile, compress, and consolidate Excel files